-The new air-conditioned Merl Kelce Library has space for 200,000 volumes, and seats 450 patrons.
-The facilities include individual study carrels, sixteen study rooms, three seminar rooms, typing rooms, and audio-visual area with listening booths, and two student lounges.
-The library holdings cover all fields of university instruction, and are available to students, faculty, staff, alumni, and other interested persons.
-The open-shelves system provides free access to almost the entire collection for very user.
+The library is well-equipped to meet the diversified and specialized needs of today's college students.
+It has space for 200,000 volumes, and seats 450 patrons.
+The facilities include individual study carrels, sixteen study rooms, three seminar rooms, typing rooms, an audiovisual area with listening booths, and two student lounges.
+The library holdings cover all fields of university instruction and are available to students, faculty, staff, alumni, and other interested persons.
+The open-shelves system provides free access to almost the entire collection for every user.
 Approximately 9,000 volumes were catalogued last year.
 In addition to this, thousands of pamphlets, audio-visual materials, microfilms, and other items were also processed.
 The library is a depository for U.S. and state government publications.

-The special collections of the library include incunabula, other old and rare books, first editions, autographed editions, materials on Florida and the southeast, and University documents.
+The special collections of the library include old and rare books, first editions, autographed editions, materials on Florida and the southeast, and University documents.